 As you can see the use of EAGLE reduces the number of cables that are shorter and no longer tend to detach as EAGLE moves along with the mount.

-Another advantage of the use of the EAGLE instead of an external computer, added to the better astrophotography cable management, is the lower power consumption of the EAGLE that will need around 1 Amps per hour in the use instead of many Amps per hour (usually 5) of a normal laptop computer.
+Another advantage of the use of the EAGLE instead of an external computer, added to the better astrophotography cable management, is the lower power consumption of the EAGLE that will need less Amps per hour of a normal laptop computer (that usually requires more than 5 Ah).
 This will reduce a lot the dimension and the weight of the battery you will need to power your telescope all night long!